-Special feature Description Special feature (cont.)
-Telehealth We provide coverage for telehealth services through Doctor on Demand.
+Special feature Description Smoking Cessation (cont.)
+Counseling sessions in the form of coaching phone calls (up to five per quit attempt) Printed educational material mailed to your home For more information on UMR's Tobacco Cessation Program, or to enroll, call 800-207-7680.
+Telehealth Telehealth We provide coverage for telehealth services through Doctor on Demand.
 Doctor on Demand allows you to see a doctor face-to-face by using your mobile device or computer equipped with a camera.
 The board-certified physician who performs your visit is able to diagnose, treat and even prescribe medications if necessary.
 Members are able to utilize Doctor on Demand, 24 hours a day, 7 days a week.
 Doctor on Demand physicians treat hundreds of conditions, in addition to providing mental health counseling.
 These physicians are board-certified doctors and psychologists trained and based in the United States.
 Plan members, including those with Medicare, are able to take advantage of this program.
 You pay a \$15 copayment (no deductible) at the time of your visit.
 To ensure that you receive coverage under the Plan, use these instructions: Download the Doctor on Demand app from your smartphone or tablet's app store.
 You may also text Compass to 68398 .
 Once downloaded, open the app and follow the prompts.
 If you are using a computer, visit www.compassrosebenefits.com/DrNow.
 When setting up your account, be sure to select UMR as your insurance.
 Once you are ready, list your symptoms, provide your history and request your visit.
 You may choose to receive telehealth services from your regular UnitedHealthcare Choice Plus network provider, or non-PPO provider.
 See section 5(a) for the amounts you must pay.
 If you have any questions regarding the Doctor on Demand benefit, you can contact Doctor on Demand's Customer Support by emailing support@doctorondemand.com or calling 800-997-6196.